Renault ZOE range & charging

-As standard, the ZOE comes with a Type 2 socket and cable that will allow you to plug into the vast majority of public slow and fast chargers that you often find in town centres, supermarkets and shopping centres.
+As standard, the ZOE comes with a Type 2 socket and cable that will allow you to plug into the vast majority of public slow and rapid chargers that you often find in town centres, supermarkets and shopping centres.

 The fastest charge you’ll get is 22kW (the maximum charge speed is dictated by the car, not the charger, so if you plug into a 43kW Type 2 charger on the motorway services you’ll still charge at 22kW in the ZOE), which works out at a top-up of some 40 miles per 30 minutes.